Community Detection in General Hypergraph via Graph Embedding: Numerical experiments

-For both scenarios, the averaged scaled Hamming distances and their standard deviations of various community detection methods over 50 independent simulations are reported in Tables 1 and 2.
+For both scenarios, the averaged scaled Hamming errors and their corresponding standard errors of various community detection methods over 50 independent replications are reported in Tables 1 and 2.

 It is evident that HEM yields the smallest community detection error among all the methods in both scenarios.
 The performance of HEM and Tensor-SCORE is much better than that of SHP and WPTG, mainly due to the fact that SHP and WPTG need to convert the hypergraph adjacency tensor to matrix and thus suffer from information loss.
-Further, as $s_n$ gets smaller and the hypergraph network becomes sparser, the performance of all methods becomes worse, but HEM appears to be more robust against the sparse network and still outperforms the other competitors.
+Further, the performance of TS-2 appears to be better than TS-1, suggesting that converting a non-uniform hypergraph to a uniform one by adding null vertices can be a better data processing approach than decomposing a non-uniform hypergraph into a collection of uniform hypergraphs of different range.
+It is also interesting to note that HEM is fairly robust to the hypergraph network sparsity and the community imbalance, whereas the performance of other competing methods can be substantially affected.

+To examine the network estimation accuracy, the averaged estimation errors of HEM, measured by $n^{-m/2} ||\widehat{\Theta} - \Theta^*||_F$, and their corresponding standard errors are reported in Table 3.
+Note that other competing methods solely focus on community detection, and thus do not produce estimate of $\Theta^*$.
+Clearly, the estimation error of HEM becomes smaller as the number of vertices increases, the network becomes denser or the communities become more balanced.

+Finally, Figure 2 displays the first 15 eigenvalues of two randomly generated hypergraphs from Scenarios 1 and 2.
+It is clear that the first $2$ leading singular values are substantially larger than the remaining singular values, confirming the choice of $K=2$ in the synthetic networks and the effectiveness of the eigen-gap approach.